Birds and Birding in Forsyth County, NC and Surrounding area

 Our goals are the following: 1) to provide the latest information on noteworthy birds in Forsyth and surrounding counties, 2) to share information on the status of migrating, wintering, and breeding species in the area, 3) to share current knowledge about identification of difficult species, 4) to share observations and information on bird behavior, 5) to help beginning birders become more proficient, 6) to discuss bird feeding and backyard habitat, 7) to share interesting experiences/sightings related to birding trips (e.g., snakes, butterflies, plants, etc.), 8) to announce news and events for the Audubon Society of Forsyth County, 9) to share information on conservation and environmental issues of concern to birds and birders, and 10) and to just have fun birding!!

-Ten years ago this month, Wake Forest University began hosting forsythbirds for us.
-In that time, our number of subscribers has grown to 265 and we have shared thousands of event announcements for Forsyth Audubon, bird sightings, questions, ideas and stories.
-Wake Forest has hosted our listserv as a community service and never charged us for its services.
-But, now they have decided to no longer host any listservs, so we are moving to Google Groups.
-Much will remain the same, especially our purpose: to serve as a forum to discuss wild birds and birding in Forsyth and surrounding counties including rare bird sightings, bird identification, bird behavior, backyard birding, trip reports, bird counts, and announce news and events for Forsyth Audubon.
+In 2008, Wake Forest University began hosting forsythbirds for us.
+In ten years, our number of subscribers grew to 265 and we have shared thousands of event announcements for Forsyth Audubon, bird sightings, questions, ideas and stories.
+Wake Forest hosted our listserv as a community service and never charged us for its services.
+But, in 2018 the University decided to no longer host any listservs, so we moved Google Groups.
+Much has remained the same, especially our purpose: to serve as a forum to discuss wild birds and birding in Forsyth and surrounding counties including rare bird sightings, bird identification, bird behavior, backyard birding, trip reports, bird counts, and announce news and events for Forsyth Audubon.

 A few things will be different.
 In addition to sending and receiving messages via email, you will able to go to the Google Groups web site to view and post messages if you have a Google account.
 On the web, messages are sorted by topic (subject in an email), so please use appropriate subject lines when posting so that it will be easy to follow the conversation.
 You will still be able to share photos, but there is no longer a size limit.
 Please be considerate by cropping your photos and don’t share multiple photos that are essentially the same.